a11y-reviews/a11y.reviews/index.md

 #### References

+* [Medium Supports alt Text (Mostly)](https://medium.com/@aardrian/medium-supports-alt-text-mostly-d1e53d0e21cb) by Adrian Roselli, 18 July 2019.
-* Medium's support pages describe [how to upload an image](https://help.medium.com/hc/en-us/articles/215679797-Images), but offer no guidance on how to support screen reader users nor users who may have been unable to load the images.
+* Medium's support pages describe [how to upload an image](https://help.medium.com/hc/en-us/articles/215679797-Images) and now offers brief instructions on how to add alternative text, but not how to write it.
 * Pointer to [incorrect bullets](https://twitter.com/aardrian/status/1086639530856321024) in a Medium post.
 * Pointer to [incorrect headings](https://twitter.com/aardrian/status/1083355862402506752) in a Medium post.
 * Screen shot of an [incorrect table](https://twitter.com/aardrian/status/923536098734891009) in a Medium post.